recurly/recurly-client-ruby/README.md

 The [API Documentation](http://docs.recurly.com/api/basics) has numerous examples demonstrating how to use the Ruby client library.

-All the functionality is demonstrated by the tests in the __spec__ directory.
+All the functionality is also demonstrated by the tests in the __spec__ directory.

 Running the Specs